zagor/SquadJS/squad-server/plugins/vehicle-claims.md

 helicopter most likely survives.

+## Rescue mode

+The squad leader holding the claim of a stranded vehicle can write `!rescue` in his squad chat to unlock his vehicle for 5 minutes.
+This allows any player to enter and drive any vehicle of the unlocked type.

+The command only works in squad chat.
+This is to keep it somewhat confidential and reduce the risk of abuse.

 ## Questions

 Q: What about transporting other squads in a claimed vehicle?
 Will they be killed when entering?